Georgia’s Raffensperger among witnesses for next 1/6 hearing

 The hearing, the fourth by the panel this month, is the latest effort to delve into Trump’s unprecedented attempt to remain in power, a sprawling scheme that the chairman of the Jan.
 6 committee has likened to an “attempted coup.”
 The committee will review how Trump leaned on Raffensperger to invalidate ballots that voters had cast for Biden.
 And then he tapped state legislators in Arizona, Michigan, Pennsylvania and other disputed states to reject the election results from their own voters.

 While the committee cannot charge Trump with any crimes, the Justice Department is watching the panel’s work closely.
-Trump’s actions in Georgia are also the subject of a grand jury investigation, with the district attorney expected to announcing findings this year.
+Trump’s actions in Georgia are also the subject of a grand jury investigation, with the district attorney expected to announce findings this year.

 Raffensperger, Georgia’s top election official, rebuffed Trump’s request that he “find” enough votes to overturn Biden’s win in the state — a request caught on tape during a phone call days before the Jan.
 6 attack.

-During the call, Trump repeatedly cited disproven claims of fraud and raised the prospect of “criminal offense” if Georgia officials did not change the vote count.
+During the call, Trump repeatedly cited disproven claims of fraud and raised the prospect of a “criminal offense” if Georgia officials did not change the vote count.
 The state had counted its votes three times before certifying Biden’s win by a 11,779 margin.

+Sterling, Raffensperger’s chief operating officer, became a notable figure in Georgia’s long post-election counting, and recounting, of the presidential ballots, with his regular updates often broadcast live to a divided nation.
+At one point, the mild-spoken Republican implored Americans to tone down the heated rhetoric.

+“Death threats, physical threats, intimidation — it’s too much, it’s not right,” said Sterling, a Republican.

 The select committee also plans Tuesday to untangle the elaborate “fake electors” scheme that was aimed at halting Biden’s election win.
 The plan saw fake electors in seven battlegrounds — Arizona, Georgia, Michigan, Pennsylvania, Wisconsin, Nevada and New Mexico — sign certificates falsely stating that Trump, not Biden, had won their states.